 On Our Way

-Finally last February, our plane crossed some 2,300 miles (3,700 km) from mainland Chile to Rapa Nui.
-I kept thinking this can’t be real, but here we are disembarking at the airport in Hanga Roa.
+Finally one February, our plane crosses some 2,300 miles (3,700 km) from mainland Chile to Rapa Nui.
+I keep thinking this can’t be real, but here we are disembarking at the airport in Hanga Roa.
 Travelling with only carryon means we are among the first out the doors of the terminal.
 Leis are draped around our necks.
 Standing in the warm sun, we wait patiently for the remainder of our vanload staying at Camping Mihinoa to collect their luggage.

 Dropping our bags in the hostel, we follow the wooden boardwalk through the grassy field camping area and through the little wooden gate to a bench across the narrow road.
 Without a doubt, we have arrived.